redhat-openstack/website/source/documentation/quickstart.html.md

 Below, we'll explain how to set up OpenStack on a single server.
 You'll be able to [add more nodes](Adding_a_compute_node) to your OpenStack cloud later, if you choose.

+*If you want to try out the previous version (code name: Grizzly), replace 'havana' with 'grizzly' in step 1 below.*

 </div>
 </div>
 <div class="row">